your old stove?

 Wood to ductless, mini-split heat pump = $2,000

 Your existing wood stove/insert must be non-EPA certified, or an EPA certified device that is at least 20 years old.
 The device must be installed and operational.
-Hearth fireplaces, even those with doors, do not qualify as an insert.
+Hearth fireplaces, even those with doors and blowers, do not qualify as an insert for this program.
+Photo examples are provided below.

 Please note that this program is not retroactive, therefore if you’ve already removed your old wood burning device, you do not qualify.